dunmatt/thecat/README.md

 # Setup Instructions
-Since the cat talks to X11 there are a few C/C++ dependencies you need to have set up on your machine in order to install it (with
+Since the cat talks to X11 there are a few C/C++ dependencies you need to have set up on your machine in order to install it (via
 `cargo install --branch dev --git https://github.com/dunmatt/thecat` ):

 ### Arch Based Distros